 You find many bike rentals near Amsterdam Central, Dam square and other famous tourist areas.
 You have to pay a refundable deposit, and the minimum duration is 3hr usually.
 Suppose you are in Amsterdam for more than a day; hire a bike for days.
 The cost ranges from 8 to 10 Euros per day, depending on what kind of bicycle you choose.
 OV fiets and Bim bim bikes are famous among cyclers here.

 We both find walking to be the best way to feel a place anywhere and everywhere.
 You see the local life happening more when you stroll.
-Missing the route, asking for directions with locals – sudden exhaustion after a 5km walk – sitting in a random cafe where locals sit – This is the best way to explore any city, so is Amsterdam.
-If it rains, you got trams to save you if you are exploring the city by walk.
+Missing the route, asking for directions with locals – sudden exhaustion after a 5km walk – sitting in a random cafe where locals sit – This is the best way to explore any city, and so is Amsterdam.
+If it rains, you got trams to save you if you are exploring the city by walking.

 We believe homework is always needed before landing in a new place.
 For example, if you are in Amsterdam for just two days, you need to know what you like out of the Zillion things of Amsterdam -What is that you want to experience?